Pelham to purchase Amphitheatre Road land parcel - Shelby County Reporter

 He explained that this land would ultimately help maximize the potential of the area, by addressing the needs for space for those major businesses.

 “We have had situations where we had concerts, weddings and hockey games at the same time.
 We never had a definitive plan for parking overages, but we do now.
 I just want you to envision what those acres will look like.
-It will not be clear cut, but a park-light setting.
-It will be a beautiful addition through Amphitheatre Road.”
+It will not be clear cut, but a park-like setting.
+It will be a beautiful addition through Amphitheater Road.”

-According to Council member Rick Wash the approval of the land will help connect the ongoing Pelham Greenway project, by providing connections to the trail and businesses in the section of the city.
+According to councilman Rick Wash, the approval of the land will help connect the ongoing Pelham Greenway project, by providing connections to the trail and businesses in the section of the city.

 “Not only is it what the mayor described but it is also a major part of the Greenway.
 It is the only option for crossing U.S. Highway 31 and accessing the Pelham Civic Complex and The Canopy,” Wash explained.
 “Not only will it serve multifunctional piece of property, but everyone in Pelham will get to enjoy that.”